The Adventures of Huckleberry Finn

 More recent readers may also detect a certain patronizing tone to the novel that arises from the story of a runaway slave being related from a white person's perspective.
 In particular, it's told from the perspective of a white kid, without whose continual assistance the black man never would have survived the "adventures" on the river.

 You can find countless other problematic issues in this novel written by a man trying to rise above the prejudices of his age in nineteenth-century America.

 I'd like to say that awareness of none of these issues detracts from the greatness of The Adventures of Huckleberry Finn.
 But that would be naïve.
 They do create difficulties in appreciating the novel.
 They certainly should affect how—or if—we teach this novel to the young.

 We can still, however, appreciate what is great in this novel.
 Its boldness, its groundbreaking style, its brilliant story-telling and characterization.
 Its re-creation of a world we otherwise might never have known.
 And we can appreciate what is well-intentioned in this novel and at least partly achieved: its humanitarianism, which was exceptional for its time.

-So keep reading Huckleberry Finn periodically throughout your life, for those good things but also to check in on your own development—and to see how far we've come, partly thanks to writers like Mark Twain who took those first shaky steps.
+So keep reading Huckleberry Finn periodically, for those good things but also to check on your own development—and to see how far we've come, partly thanks to writers like Mark Twain who took those first shaky steps.